Dogs, except for on-leash Service or Therapy dogs – are not permitted to any events. Please leave your dog at home during our guided hikes.

 No rain date.

-During this mid-summer outing along the Headland and Spry Bay Trails you will have the opportunity to identify plants and wildlife of the seashore, barren headland, and wetlands of Taylor Head.
-We will also examine some of the Park’s fascinating geological features as we traverse the margin of one of Nova Scotia’s most prominent
+During this mid-summer outing along the Headland and Spry Bay Trails, you will have the opportunity to identify plants and wildlife of the seashore, barren headland, and wetlands of Taylor Head.
+We will also examine some of the Park’s fascinating geological features as we traverse the margin of one of Nova Scotia’s most prominent coastal headlands.
+Expect rough and wet trail conditions, so wear hiking boots or other sturdy footwear.

 Leader: Call/Text Peter Oickle 902.499.4114